 Persistent storage is associated with workloads via Storage Extensions.
-The size of an extension can be specified explicitly in increments of 100GB, ranging from a minimum of 100GB to a maximum of 16TB.
-Extensions are configured with the required performance category, as per Table 24.
+The storage qualities specified by the Storage Extension pertain to "Platform Native - Hypervisor Attached" and "Platform Native - Container Persistent" storage types (as defined in section 3.6.3 Storage for Tenant Consumption).
+The size of an extension can be specified explicitly in increments of 100GB (Table 28), ranging from a minimum of 100GB to a maximum of 16TB.
+Extensions are configured with the required performance category, as per Table 28.
 Multiple persistent Storage Extensions can be attached to virtual compute instances.